andrewpokora/PersonalFinanceTracker/README.md

 Get this ReadMe.md file.
 It will be exported to your desktop.
 You can open it in any text editor, but it's better to use a markdown-enabled editor.

 ### Profile of developer
-Open developer profile in a browser.
+Open the developer profile in a browser.
 This will help you contact me.

 ### Delete Sample Data w/o Categories
 Delete all sample data _excluding_ categories.
 Categories will not be deleted!
 This procedure has no rollback!
 After the test data is deleted, the button will no longer be active.